 So we can recolor $a'$ with color $\mu(d)$ but retain the colors of all other vertices.
 In this way we obtain another proper coloring of $G^2$.
 Observe that $a'$ was the only vertex in $N_2[p]$ with color $\mu(a')$ under $\mu$ as $N_2[p] \subseteq \n{a'} \cup N_2(a)$, where $a = \coup(a') \notin N_2[p]$.
 Since $a'$ has been recolored $\mu(d)$, we can recolor $p$ with $\mu(a')$ to obtain a proper coloring of $G^2$ using fewer colors than $\mu$, but this contradicts the optimality of $\mu$.

 (b) Suppose otherwise.
 Since the level of $ut$ is $\lmax-2$, the level of $t$ must be $\lmax-2$ and the level of $u$ must be smaller than $\lmax-2$.
-Since $D\neq \emptyset$ by our assumption, we may take a vertex $d \in D$.
+Take $d \in D$.
 Denote by $\mu'$ the coloring obtained by exchanging the colors of $d$ and $p$ (while keeping the colors of all other vertices).
 By Lemma \ref{lemma:duniquecolor}, $\mu'$ is a proper coloring of $G^2$.
 Note that $d$ is the only vertex with color $\mu'(d) = \mu(p)$ under the coloring $\mu'$.
 The minimum level of a vertex in $N(d)$ is $\lmax-2$, and the minimum level of a vertex in $N(p)$ is smaller than $\lmax-2$ since the level of $u$ is smaller than $\lmax-2$.
 However, this means that we would have selected respectively $\mu'$ and $d$ as the pivot coloring and pivot vertex instead of $\mu$ and $p$, which is a contradiction. \end{proof}

 In the sequel we fix a vertex $s \in F$ such that $ut$ is a child of $st$.
 The existence of $s$ is ensured by Lemma \ref{lmax2}.
 Note that the level of $st$ is $l_{max}-3$, and $us$ is the sibling of $ut$ and has level $\lmax-2$.